christiankopac/emacs/docs/denote-workflow.md

 Starting a tutorial series or project?
 Use a signature from the beginning.

-### 7. Create Index Notes
+### 7. Create Index denote

-For large topics, create an index note that links to all related notes.
+For large topics, create an index note that links to all related denote.

 ### 8. Use Templates Consistently

-Templates ensure completeness and make notes easier to process later.
+Templates ensure completeness and make denote easier to process later.

 ### 9. Don't Fear Orphans

-Orphan notes (no links) are okay temporarily.
+Orphan denote (no links) are okay temporarily.
 Use `C-c x S` to find them during reviews.

 ### 10. Backlinks Are Gold